 Tri-Dam has established a permitting program, implemented under the guidelines of the Shoreline Management Plan (SMP).
 The SMP is a component of Tri-Dam's federal license.
 Tri-Dam's goal is to remain in full compliance with all federal directives, while ensuring that the permit process is as smooth and straightforward as possible.
-Links to the overview of the permitting process, application forms, fee structure and SMP are all currently posted on Tri-Dam's website, and this information will also be added to the website and updated periodically.
+Links to the overview of the permitting process, application forms, fee structure, and SMP are available on the Tri-Dam website and updated periodically.
 All references below pertain to projects at the 515' contour and below: